Need personalized advice?

 Soap and water is best.
 Get into the habit of washing your hands upon arriving anywhere (home, work, school, etc), before and after eating, after coughing/sneezing/touching your mouth/nose, and after using the washroom.

-Sneeze (and cough) into your sleeve
+Sneeze (and cough) into a tissue (or your sleeve)

 Choose glasses over contacts